dcnewman/slicing/README.md

    slicing server be shut down or unexpectedly die.

 As regards Item 2 above, the SQS queues are configured to hide read messages for one minute.
-When a slicing server reads a message from the queues, it periodically refreshes each message's hidden state, deleting them from the queues once the associated job has been processed.
+When a slicing server reads messages from the queues, it periodically refreshes each message's hidden state, deleting each one from the queues once the associated jobs have been processed.

 ## Processing